google/link-diver/README.md

 ng build
 ```

-5. There will be a new directory under `dist` which can be used to install the extension to chrome
+5. There will be a new directory under `dist` which can be used to install the extension to chrome.

+- On Chrome, type `chrome://extensiones` in the omnibox to get to the extensions page.
+- Turn on Develepor Mode in the top right corner
+- Click on Load Unpacked in the top left corner
+- Select the `angular-link-diver` directory inside of the `dist` directory as the directory you would like to unpack.

 ## User Manual